Categories

 • Everyone must leave the danger zone before you jack up the vehicle.
 Danger zones vary with location.
 Take a minute and look at what might happen if the vehicle falls off the jack and rolls.
 Set up your danger zone.

 • Prevent the vehicle from rolling away by blocking wheels with wheel chocks (not supplied with the vehicle) or sizable woodblocks or stones.
 On a level road place one chock in front of and one behind the wheel that is diagonally opposite to the wheel being changed.
-When changing a wheel on mild uphill or downhill grade, place chocks on the downhill side blocking both wheels of the other axle.
+When changing a wheel on a mild uphill or downhill grade, place chocks on the downhill side blocking both wheels of the other axle.
 Do not jack the vehicle up on a steep grade.

 WARNING